Earlham College: Campus

-Earlham's 800 acre campus lies at the southwestern edge of Richmond, Indiana, a city of 36,812 (2010 census).
+Earlham's 800 acre campus lies at the southwestern edge of Richmond, Indiana, a city of 35,720 (2020 census).
 The main quadrangle of the campus is called "the Heart".
 It is bordered by Earlham Hall (with the Runyan Center student union directly behind it), Olvey-Andis Hall, Lilly Library, Carpenter Hall, Landrum Bolling Center, the science buildings (Stanley Hall, Noyes Hall and Dennis Hall), Tyler Hall, Bundy Hall and Barrett Hall.
 Ninety-four percent of Earlham students live on campus in a variety of settings.

 The campus has eight residence halls (Barrett Hall, Bundy Hall, Earlham Hall, Mills Hall, Hoerner Hall, Olvey-Andis Hall, Warren Hall and Wilson Hall).
 In addition, it has 15 theme and friendship houses, which border the North and East edges of the campus.
-U.S. Route 40 runs along the edge of the campus.